LFatelo/misc-utils/README.md

 # misc-utils
 Miscellaneous scripts for automating miscellaneous tasks
 All scripts in here are **works in progress**
+In the near-future all of the functionality within these scripts will most likely be merged into larger Ansible playbooks.

 **freebsdinitialization.sh**
 A simple script that will install on a FreeBSD host useful tools.
 Optionally it may also install HTTP and FTP servers.